Fearsome Tales for Fiendish Kids: Jack in a Box

 The Honourable Jack Delaunay de Havilland De Trop embarrasses and angers his parents because he frequently interrupts adults' conversations.
 Anecdotes show him interrupting his mother at a party, the Queen, the Prime Minister, and a couple in the middle of flirting, offering to show them the verruca on his foot.

-On the day of his sister's birthday party, Lord and Lady Delaunay de Havilland De Trop had approved of a self-hiring children's entertainer, Mr Frankenstein the ventriloquist.
+On the day of his sister's birthday party, Lord and Lady Delaunay de Havilland De Trop has approved of a self-hiring children's entertainer, Mr Frankenstein the ventriloquist.
 Jack pesters Frankenstein throughout his visit, isolating him in an empty room from Rosie and her guests, bombarding him with questions, interrupting constantly, and offering to show the foot verruca.
 Jack finally stops when he hears a panicky, muffled voice coming from Frankenstein's suitcase.
 Frankenstein opens it to reveal a ventriloquist dummy, which jumps out of the box to latch itself onto the back of Jack's neck and warns him to run away.
 Jack believes it to be a trick at first but Frankenstein adamantly claims the dummy is magic, and says he can teach Jack about the powers of the Elders of the Black Circle.
 He passes Jack an address card to a joke shop in Great Pessaries and lets in his audience.

 The next day, Jack sneaks to the joke shop and allows himself in.
 A back door creaks open.
-Jack steps in the room calling for Frankenstein as he looks at the creepy ornaments on the shelves, with eyes secretly following him whenever his back turned.
-Disturbed, he turns to leave but stops when he sees decapitated heads of children hanging from wires over 30 transparent tanks of bubbling formaldehyde.
+Jack steps in the room calling for Frankenstein as he looks at the creepy ornaments on the shelves, with eyes secretly following him whenever his back turns.
+Disturbed, he turns to leave but stops when he sees severed heads of children hanging from wires over 30 transparent tanks of bubbling formaldehyde.
 A light turns on and the heads come to life, yelling at him to get out of the shop immediately.
 Frankenstein enters, in the middle of sewing a new dummy, and picks up an axe as Jack begs for mercy.

 A few weeks later, Jack's parents are still concerned over their daughter, who stands in the garden mumbling a song that begs for her brother to come home.
 Lord Delaunay de Havilland De Trop opens a suitcase and pulls out a dummy with a sewn-closed mouth, explaining he bought it from a Great Pessaries joke shop, hoping it will cheer his daughter up by reminding her of her love of Frankenstein's party performance.
 Lady Delaunay de Havilland De Trop points out the dummy reminds her of Jack.
 The dummy blinks.